jeffmikels/ProPresenter-API/README.md

 ### Hide a Message

 COMMAND TO SEND:
-Hide a message identified by it's index
+Hide a message identified by its index

 ```javascript
 {"action":"messageHide","messageIndex","0"}